alsosprachben/mnvkd/README.md

 Since the futures are expressed as _procedural_ threads, rather than nested _functions_, the futures are rolling in a loop that _flattens the stack_, wrapped in _blocking conditions_ that make them lazy,

 This is actually _more_ functional, because the whole procedure is built by macros into a single _state machine_ function.
-The reason why this is _more_ functional is because the functions are inlined, allowing the compiler to perform lambda calculus on the nested operations, and produce a single function that inlines all blocks.
+The reason why this is _more_ functional is that the functions are inlined, allowing the compiler to perform lambda calculus on the nested operations, and produce a single function that inlines all blocks.

 That is, each thread function's code can be viewed as a single process's code.
 So not only is data cache highly structured by the micro-heaps, the instruction cache is also much more structured than with vanilla futures with scattered code.